simoncblyth/opticks/docs/misc/packages.rst

     wrapper for the YoctoGL external, providing glTF 2.0 3D file format parsing/writing ggeo
-    geometry representation appropriate for uploading to the GPU assimprap
+    geometry representation appropriate for uploading to the GPU openmeshrap
-    wrapper for Assimp 3D geometry importer, can load G4DAE COLLADA geometry files (no longer needed with ExtG4 direct from Geant4 conversion) openmeshrap
     wrapper for OpenMesh, providing mesh traversal : used for mesh fixing (no longer needed with analytic geometry)